NutekSecurity/nutek-apple/README.md

 Nutek Security Platform for macOS and Linux operating systems.
 Tools for hackers, bug hunters and hobbiests.
 You might like it, you might not.
 It's a matter of taste.

-## What it does?
+## What it do?

+This - part of `Nutek Security Platform` - program for _macOS_ and _Linux_ operating systems installs all the neccessairly _tools_ for well prepared
+_hacker_, _bug hunter_ or
-This - `nutek-apple.rb` - script for macOS and Linux operating systems installs all the neccessairly tools for well prepared hacker, bug hunter or a seasoned hobbiest willing to pursue a way of turning things inside out and is not scared to use only command line tools with .
+a seasoned _hobbiest_ willing to pursue a way of turning things inside out and is not scared to use only command line tools with .
 Why?
-Almost all of the fancy GUI (don't there are some of them) apps started as a command line tool, or are in many ways similar, or even less capable, because in command line - you're on top, you're left alone like Alice in Wonderland deep inside your dreams of power, and you know what?
+Almost all of the fancy GUI apps started as a command line tool, or are in many ways similar, or even less capable, because in command line - you're on the top, you're left alone like _Alice in Wonderland_ deep inside your dreams of power, and you know what?
 You can have this power!
 Just follow along.

+If you look for some other help in hacking, pentesting or else, there are links to other parts of Internet, that when you instal Firefox, or have been using Safari, will open in browser window...

-The only exceptions for this are text editors, terminals and Wireshark (try termshark in CLI).
+The only exceptions for the CLI rule are text editors (NeoVim in CLI), terminals and Wireshark (try termshark in CLI).

 ## Installation

 ### Homebrew

-1. Install Homebrew
+1. Install Homebrew (dependency for most mmacOS packages and some Linux too)

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"